 What is Chronic Obstructive Pulmonary Disease (COPD)?

-Chronic obstructive pulmonary disease, or COPD, is a progressive form of lung disease ranging from mild to severe.
+Chronic obstructive pulmonary disease (COPD) is a progressive form of lung disease ranging from mild to severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.
 COPD is the umbrella term for sufferers who have been diagnosed with or show signs of emphysema and/or chronic bronchitis.

 COPD Limits the Quality of Life

 Many sufferers have trouble walking short distances and are especially susceptible to illness and pneumonia.
-Often, sufferers need oxygen support for 24 hours a day.
+Often, sufferers need oxygen support 24 hours a day.
 If you show signs of emphysema or chronic bronchitis you may have COPD.
-Long term, the effects of COPD result in an enlargement of the right side of the heart and eventual death.
+The long term effects of COPD result in an enlargement of the right side of the heart and eventual death.
 There is no cure for COPD but treatment options are available to prevent more damage and improve quality of life.

 Alpha-1-antitrypsin (or alpha-1 antiprotease)

-A rare genetic disorder that decreases the production of a protein called alpha-1-antitrypsin.
-Alpha-1-antitrypsin is a substance in the lungs that fights the destructive enzyme trypsin (or protease).
-In a person that is alpha-1-antitrypsin deficient, their lungs cannot fight the destructive nature of the trypsin.
+Alpha-1-antitrypsin is a rare genetic disorder that decreases the production of a specific protein.
+An alpha-1-antitrypsin deficiency may cause emphysema to develop in people who have never smoked cigarettes.
+Alpha-1-antitrypsin is a substance in the lungs that fights the enzyme trypsin (or protease).
+Trypsin is an enzyme released by immune cells in both the digestive tract and in the lungs, which fights bacteria or digests food.
+In people who are alpha-1-antitrypsin deficient, the lungs cannot fight the destructive nature of the trypsin.
 Therefore, the lung tissue is progressively weakened and destroyed, similar to what is found in a person who has smoked cigarettes.

 Inhalation of the Following Chemicals: